OSUrobotics/transformationLimitsMetric/3D Exploration/README.md

 * **Mesh Tools**
   * **File Readers**
     * read_ply.m (*Function*): Function from [Toolbox Graph] (https://www.mathworks.com/matlabcentral/fileexchange/5355-toolbox-graph/) that accepts a ply file and outputs two Nx3 matrices, one for vertex coordinates and one for face correlations.
-    * stlGetFormat.m (*Function*): A dependancy of stlRead, from the same toolbox.
+    * stlGetFormat.m (*Function*): A dependency of stlRead, from the same toolbox.
 Determines if an STL file is binary or ascii.
 See also: *stlRead.m*
-    * stlRead.m (*Function*): Function from [STL File Reader] (https://www.mathworks.com/matlabcentral/fileexchange/22409-stl-file-reader) that accepts an stl file and outputs two Nx# matrices, one for vertex coorinates and one for face correlations.
+    * stlRead.m (*Function*): Function from [STL File Reader] (https://www.mathworks.com/matlabcentral/fileexchange/22409-stl-file-reader) that accepts an stl file and outputs two Nx# matrices, one for vertex coordinates and one for face correlations.
 See also: *stlGetFormat.m*, *stlReadBinary.m*, *stlReadAscii*
-    * stlReadAscii.m (*Function*): A dependancy of stlRead, from the same toolbox.
+    * stlReadAscii.m (*Function*): A dependency of stlRead, from the same toolbox.
 Reads an ascii stl file into a vertex matrix and a face matrix.
 See also: *stlRead.m*
-    * stlReadBinary.m (*Function*): A dependancy of stlRead, from the same toolbox.
+    * stlReadBinary.m (*Function*): A dependency of stlRead, from the same toolbox.
 Reads a binary stl file into a vertex matrix and a face matrix.
 See also:  *stlRead.m*
-    * stlSlimVerts.m (*Function*): A dependancy of stlRead, from the same toolbox.
+    * stlSlimVerts.m (*Function*): A dependency of stlRead, from the same toolbox.
 Takes the vertices and faces of an object provided and reduces redundant points.
 See also:  *stlRead.m*
   * getBBcenter.m (*Function*): Accepts a set of points and returns the point at the center of the bounding box.
   * getCentroidMesh.m (*Function*): Accepts a set of points and returns the centroid point.
   * rotateMesh.m (*Function*): -- Might we consider rewriting the things that use this and removing these? --
   * translateMesh.m (*Function*): -- Might we consider rewriting the things that use this and removing these? --
-  * trimeshSurfaceArea.m (*Function*): Function from [geom3d] (https://www.mathworks.com/matlabcentral/fileexchange/24484-geom3d/) that calculateds the surface area of a model.
+  * trimeshSurfaceArea.m (*Function*): Function from [geom3d] (https://www.mathworks.com/matlabcentral/fileexchange/24484-geom3d/) that calculates the surface area of a model.
 This is used in collision calculations.
 See also: *getCollisionVoxelVoxel.m*
-  * vectorCross3d.m (*Function*): A dependancy of trimeshSurfaceArea that calculates vector cross product faster than matlab internal cross product.
+  * vectorCross3d.m (*Function*): A dependency of trimeshSurfaceArea that calculates vector cross product faster than matlab internal cross product.
 It is from the same toolbox as trimeshSurfaceArea.
 See also: *trimeshSurfaceArea.m*
 * **Output**
 * **Readers and Visualizations**
   * **PresentationImages**